gvwilson/sensibleadventures/cloudherd/new.md

 a jigsaw puzzle.

 "No," she corrected herself.
 "They haven't seen *us*.
-But I bet Grappa Gas saw the calf double back.
+But I bet Grappa Gas saw the bull double back.
 Clouds don't do that unless someone is herding them."

 "So who's going to get here first?"
 Thokmay asked.